alexfr26/bizprint-api/README.md

 **Returns**

-The newly created _PrintClient_ object, if the call succeeds.
+The newly created _PrintClient_ instance, if the call succeeds.

 **Possible errors**

-*   UnauthorizedError - can be throws in case of a wrong publickKey or secretKey.
+*   UnauthorizedError - can be thrown in case of wrong publickKey and/or secretKey.

 ---